ideas42ventures/demo-chrome-extension/README.md

 3. Enable Developer Mode by clicking the toggle switch next to **Developer Mode**
 4. Click the Load unpacked button and select the extension directory.

+### Debugging

-The service worker can be inspected from the extension management page (to inspect to background script); when open, the extension itself can be inspected to inspect the UI.
+The service worker can be inspected from the extension management page (to inspect to background script)

+When open, the extension itself can be inspected to inspect the UI.

+---

 See more notes on extensions [here](https://www.notion.so/ideas42ventures/Chrome-extensions-f699a2841ed0439ca7dbb63b719f2629)